Slav Defense: Other lines

+White's fifth-move alternatives

-Slav Geller Gambit: 5.e4
+Geller Gambit: 5.e4

-White's sharpest try against 4...dxc4 is the Slav Geller Gambit, 5.e4.
+White's sharpest try against 4...dxc4 is the Geller Gambit, 5.e4.
 Play usually continues 5...b5 6.e5 Nd5 7.a4 e6, but it is unclear whether the attack is strong enough for the sacrificed pawn.
 Evaluation of this line changes as improvements are found, but as of 2005 it is generally thought to favor Black.